Elizabeth Massingberd1

 Last Edited=19 Sep 2004

 Anne Savage was born circa 1506.
-She was the daughter of Sir John Savage and Anne Bostock.1 She married Thomas Berkeley, 6th Lord Berkeley, son of Thomas Berkeley, 5th Lord Berkeley and Eleanor Constable, in April 1533.1 She died in October 1564 at Callowdon, Warwickshire, England.1 She was buried at St. Michael's, Coventry, Warwickshire, England.1 She died intestate and her estate was administered on 21 January 1564/65.1
+She was the daughter of Sir John Savage and Anne Bostock.1 She married Thomas Berkeley, 6th Lord Berkeley, son of Thomas Berkeley, 5th Lord Berkeley and Eleanor Constable, in April 1533.1 She died in October 1564 at Callowdon, Warwickshire, EnglandG.1 She was buried at St. Michael's, Coventry, Warwickshire, EnglandG.1 She died intestate and her estate was administered on 21 January 1564/65.1

 From April 1533, her married name became de Berkeley.1